PARASITE CONTROL FOR CATS

 Fleas are picked up in any infested area, and even small numbers on your cat will result in many more, as they lay vast amounts of eggs and can quickly infest bedding and carpets.
 A single flea can lay up to 50 eggs a day, which may not hatch until six months later.

-It should be noted that flea collars, powders and shampoos are NOT enough to control a flea problem in the long-term, so spot-on treatments, Advantage, Activyl or Frontline are recommended.
-Applied to the back of the neck, these treatments should be given every month and are very effective in killing adult fleas.
+It should be noted that flea collars, powders and shampoos are NOT enough to control a flea problem in the long-term, so a monthly spot-on treatment such as Advantage or the monthly tablet Comfortis is recommended.

 If fleas have already entered the house, then a flea bomb may be required to kill the eggs and larvae.
 You should also treat the bedding of any other pets at the same time, as well as the pets themselves.
 Combination products are also available to treat fleas alongside other parasites.